AJChapman/kakounicode/README.md

 Now press the spacebar.
 The `\lambda` will be replaced with `λ`.

-The full collection of what are currently the default unicode symbols can be found in [agda.kak](rc/modules/agda.kak).
+Two collections of unicode symbols are enabled by default:

-It is based on those found in agda-mode for Emacs.
+- [agda.kak](rc/modules/agda.kak), based on those found in agda-mode for Emacs,
-These defaults may change in future.
+- [emoji.kak](rc/modules/emoji.kak), a collection of emoji.

 Note that the first expansion (intentional or otherwise) may take a couple of seconds.
 This is because the unicode aliases are not loaded until this first expansion.